Limassol Marina: Company Taxation in Cyprus

 Tax Authorities in Cyprus compute the depreciation rate for your tangible assets on a linear basis at set rates that vary depending on the type of asset.
 If you sell depreciated property, you can recapture the tax depreciation amount and tax it as ordinary income, depending upon the level of sale proceeds.
 Land does not attract tax depreciation.

-Tax amortization on any capital nature expenditure for your acquisition or development of intellectual property (IP) was introduced with effect from 1 July 2016.
-It is allocated over the lifetime of the IP, per accepted accounting principles, with a maximum period of 20 years (excluding goodwill and IPs falling under the transitional rules of the old Cyprus IP box, which continue with that box’s tax amortization).
-You may elect not to claim all or part of the available tax amortization for a particular tax year.
+Tax amortization on any capital nature expenditure for your acquisition or development of intellectual property (IP) was introduced on 1 July 2016.
+It is allocated over the lifetime of the IP, per accepted accounting principles, with a maximum period of 20 years (excluding goodwill and IPs falling under the transitional rules of the old Cyprus IP box, which continue with that box's tax amortization).
+You may not claim all or part of the available tax amortization for a particular year.

-Interest expenses incurred by the company for the generation of taxable income should be deductible in the company’s tax computation.
+Interest expenses incurred by the company to generate taxable income should be deductible in the company's tax computation.
 Still, we again face two exceptional cases in which the Cyprus policy differs:

 • Interest expense that finances assets that generate tax-exempt income is not deductible in the first seven years of ownership of such assets.

-• Interest expense associated with such assets held beyond seven years becomes tax-deductible from thereon.
+• Interest expense associated with such assets held beyond seven years becomes tax-deductible.

-If you operate exclusively in the field of intellectual property (i.e., leases licenses or rights), you will face further tax advantages in Cyprus.
+If you operate exclusively in intellectual property (i.e., leases, licenses, or rights), you will face further tax advantages in Cyprus.
 The regulations for such businesses, called IP boxes, have changed over the past few years and have specified qualifications to be classified as an IP box.
-The new Cyprus IP box allows for a deductible notional expense calculated as 80% x qualifying profits from qualifying IP.
+The new Cyprus IP box allows a deductible notional expense calculated as 80% x qualifying profits from qualifying IP.

 For the 80% deduction, qualifying IP may be legally or economically owned and comprise: